Constructing Your Email Marketing Campaign:

 Email structure & design

-This depends completely on your brand, what you want to achieve, the amount of content you want to include and the expertise of your designer.
-For some campaigns, a simple design does the trick much better than some more intricate options - do some research and experiment with templates until you get something that you like, and then ask for peer feedback from your colleagues.
+Email structure and design depend completely on your brand, what you want to achieve, the amount of content you want to include, and the expertise of your designer.
+For some campaigns, a simple design will do the trick rather than some more intricate options.
+Do some research and experiment with templates until you get something that you like, then ask for feedback from your colleagues and seniors.

-Your Social Networks, Website and Newsletter should all be integrated, so at the very least, make sure you have links to these included.
+Your social networks, website and newsletter should all be integrated, so at the very least, make sure you have links to your other online channels included.
 How much content is shared across each channel and the amount of integration you have is up to you.
-A call to action leading to landing pages will be a key consideration in terms of analysis, and you need to decide how you are going to measure conversions, which again will vary depending on your objectives for the campaign.

 Testing, times & dates